RyWilliamson/Keep-Your-Distance/dissertation/README.md

 ## LaTeX
 This template has been tested with `pdflatex`.
 It should also work with `xelatex` and `lualatex`.
 Note that on Linux you may need to copy the contents of the `fonts/` folder to `~/.fonts/`.

+## Prerequisites

+1. Install LaTeX -  I used [texlive](https://www.tug.org/texlive/acquire-netinstall.html) on Windows 10 or on Ubuntu: `apt-get install texlive-full`

+## Dissertation (Windows 10 / Linux)

+Navigate to the dissertation directory within the project, inside a terminal, and use the command: `pdflatex l4proj.tex`.
+This will compile the LaTeX document into a pdf file.